 Published in the Oct.
 14-27, 2015 issue of Morgan Hill Life

-Frances Nance is a member of the Morgan Hill Independence Day Celebrations committee.
+Cheryl McElvain, Ed.
+D., is a lecturer in the Department of Education at Santa Clara University and a Morgan Hill resident.
 She wrote this column for Morgan Hill Life.